JeffLIrion/python-androidtv/README.rst

 Documentation for this package can be found at `https://androidtv.readthedocs.io <https://androidtv.readthedocs.io>`_.

-``androidtv`` is a Python 3 package that provides state information and control of Android TV and Fire TV devices via ADB.
+``androidtv`` is a Python package that provides state information and control of Android TV and Fire TV devices via ADB.
 This package is used by the `Android TV <https://www.home-assistant.io/components/androidtv/>`_ integration in Home Assistant.

 Installation
 ------------

-Be sure you install into a Python 3.x environment.

 .. code-block:: bash

    pip install androidtv

+To utilize the async version of this code, you must install into a Python 3.7+ environment.

 ADB Intents and Commands